halbritter-lab/nephro_candidate_score/gene_score/features/scripts/README.md

 ### gtex.R
 #### Datasource:
-The Human Protein Atlas (https://www.proteinatlas.org/downloads).
-RNA GTEx tissue gene data.
-The data was obtained from GTEx and is based on The Human Protein Atlas version 23.0 and Ensembl version 109.
+The Human Protein Atlas (https://www.proteinatlas.org/downloads, RNA GTEx tissue gene data).
+The data was originally obtained from GTEx and is based on The Human Protein Atlas version 23.0 and Ensembl version 109.

 #### Description
-This script extracts gnomAD gene constraint metrics, which are published here: https://gnomad.broadinstitute.org/downloads.
+This script extracts bulk RNA tissue normalized expression ("nTPM") values from 'The Human Protein Atlas' (primary data source GTEx).
+It aggregates the nTPM values for the different brain regions to one brain_nTPM_med value.
+Additionally, it calculates the normalized tau expression value according to Yanai et al (Yanai et al. Genome-wide midrange transcription profiles reveal expression level relationships in human tissue specification, Bioinformatics, Volume 21, Issue 5, March 2005, Pages 650–659, https://doi.org/10.1093/bioinformatics/bti042).
+The tau tissue specificity index is a metric to quantify the tissue specificity of gene expression.
+It ranges from 0 to 1, with values closer to 1 indicating higher tissue specificity.
+A Tau index of 1 suggests that the gene is exclusively expressed in a single tissue or cell type, while a Tau index closer to 0 indicates a more widespread or ubiquitous expression across multiple tissues or cell types.

 #### Required libraries
 - `tidyverse`: for data processing.
 - `utils`: for downloading data.

-#### Number of extracted features: TODO
+#### Number of extracted features: 29 + 1